dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 ### Discovery

-To determine if the HPET is available you'll need access to the ACPI tables.
+To determine if the HPET is available we'll need access to the ACPI tables.
 Handling these is covered in a separate chapter, but we're after one particular SDT with the signature of 'HPET'.
-If you're not familiar with ACPI tables yet, feel free to come back to the HPET later.
+If not familiar with ACPI tables yet, feel free to come back to the HPET later.

 This SDT has the standard header, followed by the following fields: